Say We Abolished Daylight Saving Time. Here’s How It Would Change Sleep.

 “We have a much longer daylight period in the summer,” which provides ample time for evening activities, Winnebeck says.
 “The worry that people have is that they miss out on evening daylight, but the sun is up for a long time anyway.
 It’s not a matter of daylight saving time.”

 As summer winds down and fades into the fall, we would again follow the seasons and slowly experience less daylight.
-During that transition, our daily schedule would offer more morning light compared to what we had under DST.
+During that time, our daily schedule would offer more morning light compared to what we had under DST.

 Understanding How Our Bodies Adjust to Light